Real Estate Brokerage CDA Commission Reconciliation Workflow

 Gross commission.
 Stated both in dollars and as a percentage of sales price.
 This figure ties back to the ALTA Settlement Statement / Closing Disclosure, which is the upstream document of record.
 When a CDA's gross commission looks wrong, the ALTA is the cross-check — and walking through extracting the ALTA Settlement Statement that backs the CDA's commission line is the way to verify it at scale rather than transaction by transaction.

 Listing-side and buyer-side allocation.
 The gross splits into a listing-side figure and a buyer-side figure.
 Post-Settlement, the buyer-side line increasingly appears as a separately negotiated figure rather than a fixed percentage drawn from a unilateral MLS offer, and the structure of how that line is funded (seller concession, buyer-paid, or a combination) varies deal by deal.
-Section 4 covers what changed and how to reconcile the new shape.
+The NAR settlement section below covers what changed and how to reconcile the new shape.

 Agent-side deductions.
 Where the brokerage's policy puts agent-side deductions on the CDA itself rather than on the internal split sheet, this is where they sit: referral fees out (often the largest agent-side item and a recurring source of exceptions), mentor split for agents under a mentor agreement, team-lead split for agents on a team, broker administrative fee.
 Some brokerages keep all of these off the CDA and apply them on the split sheet alone; others itemize everything on the CDA so title disburses directly to each party.